-Shapes Classical drawing objects Text anchor First line with exactly six words Second line Third line Anchor left middle First line with exactly six words Second line Text anchored to left middle - the text block Anchor left middle Third line is placed on the left side and centered vertically.
+Shapes Classical drawing objects Text anchor First line with exactly six words Second line Third line Anchor left middle First line with exactly six words Second line Text anchored to left middle - the text block is placed on the left side and centered vertically.
 "Left edge" here means the edge of the text frame whose left side fits totally within the figure.
 "Left edge" here means the left side of the object frame - the frame with the green handles which is visible when you click on the object.

-Shapes Classical drawing objects Text anchor to lower right.
-First/line with exactly six words Second line Third line Anchor Iower right First line with exactly six words Second line Third line Anchor lower right The lower right corner of the text block sits against the edge of the figure.
+Text anchor to lower right.
+First line with exactly six words Second line Third line Anchor lower right First line with exactly six words Second line Third line Anchor lower right 90 The lower right corner of the text block sits against the edge of the figure.
 The lower right corner of the text block lies in the lower right corner of the (invisible) object frame.
-The text anchoring always relates to the entire block, even when single lines are set differently to the other text through manual' formatting.
-First line with exactly six words Second line Third line Anchor Iower right First line with exactly six words Second line Third line Anchor lower right

-If you checked the option Full width, the text block is always centered horizontally.
-The area of the text block is the greatest possible; here it extends either to the edge of the figure or object frame or (when not that wide) the width that is necessary to fit the length of the longest line.
-The difference becomes clear if you position the text on the left, but you set single lines through hard formatting to be aligned on the right.
-(Note: in the examples below, the first line of text was shortened to "First line with", spacings were set to 0 and text anchor to middle left.)
+The text anchoring always relates to the entire block, even when single lines are set differently to the other text through manual formatting.
+First/line with exactly six words Second line Third line Anchor lower right First line with exactly six words Second line Third line Anchor lower right If you checked the option Full width, the text block is always centered horizontally.
+The area of the text block is maximized; here it extends either to the edge of the figure or object frame or (when not that wide) to the width that is necessary to fit the longest line.
+The difference becomes clear if you position the text on the left, but you set single lines through hand formatting to be aligned on the right.
+In the examples below, the first line of text was shortened to "First line with", spacings were set to 0 and text anchor to middle left.
 Shapes Classical drawing objects Without option "Full width" First line with Second line Third line First line with Second line Third line With option "Full width" First line with Second line Third line First line with Second line Third line

-Fitting text in frames

-Here you find that shapes and classic Draw objects behave completely differently.
+Fitting text in frames Here you find that shapes and classic Draw objects behave completely differently.
 For shapes the options on the right are active.